 Q. Why is there so much Sanskrit jargon used by English translators and commentators?
-Is this some secret society or “in-crowd” where a secret language is used?
-Why is Sanskrit necessary at all if Yoga is based on universal .
+Is this some secret society or “in-crowd”, where a secret language is used?
+Why is Sanskrit necessary at all if Yoga is based on universal law?

-A: Yes yoga is a universal practice based on universal principles.
-It is not dependent upon any one religion, nationality, race, or language, but at the same time even an idiot would agree that language is of course necessary to communicate with words.
-The principle ideas and practices in the Yoga Sutras are very deep and profound and lend themselves very nicely to Sanskrit as compared to Western languages.
+A: Yes, yoga is a universal practice based on universal principles.
+It is not dependent upon any one religion, nationality, race, caste, or language.
+However, at the same time everyone would agree that some spoken language is necessary to communicate meaning in words; albeit the principles and practices in the Yoga Sutras are very deep and profound, yes, beyond words and concepts to express.
+That is why yoga is based on practice (praxis), not theory.
+As the practice develops it becomes increasingly more subtle and eventually moving beyond even the most subtle.
+The Yoga Sutras as a guidebook to yogic practice, however lends itself very nicely to the Sanskrit language, as compared to Western languages.
 For many of the Sanskrit words, there exists no adequate word for word direct translation.
 Examples are samadhi, yoga, samyama, dhyana, yama, pratyhara, pranayama, purusa, cit, and many more.
 Any attempt to substitute these Sanskrit words which represent profound yogic meaning with one or two English words usually causes more confusion, dichotomy, and winds up short changing the student.
 Likewise if one wanted to learn digital imaging techniques, one would have to be willing to learn new words and ideas.
 The same goes for geography, anatomy, or automobile mechanics.
-So too with yoga.
+So too, when beginning yoga from the standpoint of an already overly objectified student.
 If one is not willing to learn some new words (mastery of Sanskrit is not required), then one will wind up with superficial knowledge.
-Although an all English language translation of the Yoga Sutras is possible, it would end up being very wordy, superficial, and/or ambiguous.
+Although an all-English language translation of the Yoga Sutras is possible, it would end up being very wordy, and perhaps superficial and ambiguous.

 Q: Is technical mastery of Sanskrit sufficient to understand the Yoga Sutras and/or to become enlightened?

-A: According to Sanskrit grammarians (shastries and pandits), yes, but not according to Patanjali’s Yoga Sutras itself, where the mastery of Sanskrit grammar was not anywhere assumed nor advocated.
-In terms of the Yoga Sutras one must take Patanjali as authority, as a representative of the yogic oral tradition, while denying the wild claims of grammarians.
-The goal of yoga certainly is reached via yogic practices as taught in the Yogic Sutras most certainly and without question.
+A: According to Sanskrit grammarians (shastries and pandits), knowledge mastery (jnana yoga) comes from mastery of grammar and epistemology.
+That is a separate branch of yoga.
+It is not Raj Yoga as discussed by in the Yoga Sutras, itself.
+The mastery of Sanskrit grammar was not anywhere assumed nor advocated nor was it important in the mountain yogi tradition of cave and forest meditators, which consisted of Patanjali's tradition.
+In terms of the Yoga Sutras one must take Patanjali as his own authority, in the context of being a representative of the yogic oral tradition, while denying the wild claims of grammarians.
+The goal of yoga certainly is reached via yogic practices as taught in the Yogic Sutras, most certainly and without question.

 To understand the depth of this type of linguistic superiority, insularity, and arrogance, included is a quote from Vyas Houston an American who makes his living teaching Sanskrit: